 Electricity: Coulomb's law, electric field and electric potential, motion of a charged particle, emf source, capacitance, current and resistance in electric circuits.
 Direct current circuits, Ohm's law and Kirchhoff's rules.

 Serway and Jewett, Physics for Scientists and Engineers, with Modern Physics, 6th edition.

 For all students in the First Year of Science and Engineering.

-3

-1

-6

-Credit(s): 2

 Experimental Physics